 My Top Special Occasion Restaurants in Orlando

-I get asked for Orlando celebratory restaurant recommendations a lot, and truthfully I often feel ill-prepared to answer that question for several reasons.
+I get asked for Orlando celebratory restaurant recommendations a lot, and truthfully, I often feel ill-prepared to answer that question for several reasons.
 First, celebratory restaurants are different for different people.
-If you regularly blow 100+ dollars on dinner, can I give you a recommendation that will even feel special to you?
+If you regularly blow $150+ on dinner, can I give you a recommendation that feels special to you?

 However, that’s what people expect, right?
 Well, I’m not that person, and while I’m sure there is a fantastic meal I’m missing out on, I try to save my big splurges for travel dining, so therefore, I feel like maybe I’m not the best person to ask.
 I certainly don’t want to mimic what Google or other listicles say; I want to give real experience and context.

 But then I thought, maybe there are people like me who feel that celebratory can mean a host of different experiences.
-Growing up without money has taught me many things, including that a restaurant doesn’t have to come with a $500 bill to be considered worthy of a celebration.
-It’s a treat just to get to dine out anywhere!
+Growing up without money has taught me many things, including that a restaurant doesn’t have to cost $500 to be worthy of a celebration.
+It’s a treat to get to dine out anywhere!

-I’ve compiled a list of restaurants I personally feel have a lot to offer for anything you might want to celebrate.
+I’ve compiled a list of restaurants I feel offer a lot for whatever you might want to celebrate.
 I wouldn’t dare say any of them are cheap, but they range from moderate to splurge.

 KAYA

 Who it’s a great spot for: Avid foodies who love or want to explore Filipino food and seafood.
-You have the option to enjoy the full-tasting menu or sit at the bar and order a la carte.
+You can enjoy the full tasting menu or sit at the bar and order à la carte.
 As a new Michelin Green Star restaurant, you’ll want to get reservations!

 EDOBOY